charlesD5herbst/GDBC/README.md

 ## Download Data
 The subset of data used can be downloaded from the original repository [here](https://zenodo.org/records/6328319)

-Names of specific files used are provided in `TrainingFiles.txt` and `TestingFiles.txt`
+Filenames are provided in `TrainingFiles.txt` and `TestingFiles.txt`

 ----
 ## Requirements